 The Audubon Mural Project – Rockford is a public art project featuring birds that have identified by the National Audubon’s birds and climate change report.
 According to that report, climate change will impact 389 species of birds by 2080, including the Baltimore Oriole.
 The Baltimore Oriole is one of the most brilliantly colored songbirds, flaming orange and black, sharing the heraldic colors of the coat of arms of 17th-century Lord Baltimore.

 The Baltimore Oriole is the second bird mural we helped facilitate located in Rockford.
-Other murals include a Yellow-headed Blackbird and Golden-crowned Kinglet, Peregrine Falcon, and Northern Goshawk.
+Other murals include a Yellow-headed Blackbird, Golden-crowned Kinglet, Peregrine Falcon, and Northern Goshawk.
 We are extremely grateful for the donors that have made these murals possible.

 Sinnissippi Audubon was invited to have this mural be part of CRE8IV (pronounced “Creative”), a community-building, arts-infused event.
 We hosted several events during the two days that Brett was painting.
 In additional to the Baltimore Oriole mural, artist Yulia Avgustinovich completed a mural also featuring birds identified in National Audubon’s climate change report, including a Sandhill Crane, Peregrine Falcon, American Redstart, and Tree Swallow.

 The Audubon Mural Project originated in NYC, but is being brought to Rockford by Sinnissippi Audubon in collaboration with Gitler & ___.
 In 2016, the Mile of Murals in Chicago also collaborated with the Harlem-based gallery to paint a mural featuring birds identified in Audubon’s birds and climate change report.

 Climate change is one of the most critical challenges facing our world and the artistic movement to confront climate change has steadily gained momentum.
 Art can serve as a powerful tool to increase awareness and beautify our city!